aws-geospatial/amazon-location-samples-js/map-with-raster-overlay/README.md

 Open `index.html` and use the CloudFormation stack outputs to enter your Cognito Identity Pool ID.

+[!Sign up for an OpenWeatherMap API Key](https://home.openweathermap.org/users/sign_up) and enter the key in `index.html`

+Pick the weather layer from the [!OpenWeatherMap API Docs](https://openweathermap.org/api/weathermaps) you wish to display and enter it in `index.html`
 ## Run

 Open `index.html` in your browser.